Expand All | Collapse All

 Dr. Crews serves in significant roles with the following organizations, receiving reimbursement or compensation as listed:

-- American Society of Nephrology, Past Chair of Chronic Kidney Disease Advisory Group and Board of Advisors Member, Future Chair of Diversity and Inclusion Committee and Member of the Executive Committee, without compensation.
+- American Society of Nephrology, Chair of Diversity and Inclusion Committee and Member of the Executive Committee, without compensation.

-- National Kidney Foundation of Maryland, Board of Directors Member, without compensation.
+- National Kidney Foundation of Delaware/Maryland, Board of Directors Member, without compensation.

 Samir K. Nangia, MD

-Dr. Nangia has served on numerous hospital committees including Pharmacy, Quality and Ethics.
+Dr. Nangia has served on numerous hospital committees including Chair of Quality Council, Pharmacy, and Ethics.
 He has been a clinical preceptor for the University of Texas Arlington Nurse Practitioner Program, a Problem-Based Learning Instructor for medical students at University of California, San Diego (UCSD), and taught the Clinical Examination and Reasoning Course at Medical College of Wisconsin.
 He has completed a basic science research fellowship at UCSD and Scripps Research Institute with publications in both Transplantation and American Journal of Kidney Disease.

 Dr. Nangia is a member of the American Board of Internal Medicine Nephrology Board.
-He is currently on the Practicing Nephrology Advisory Group (PNAG) within the American Society of Nephrology (ASN).
+He has served on the Practicing Nephrology Advisory Group (PNAG) within the American Society of Nephrology (ASN).
 As a member of PNAG, he has been awarded Faculty of ASN and been involved in several ASN educational activities including writing questions for the Kidney Self-Assessment Program.
-He is also the co-Creator and co-Host of an FM radio show, “Doc Talk Live,” aimed at creating health awareness in the Dallas – Fort Worth area.
-Also, he is a joint venture partner with Liberty North Texas Dialysis Clinics and Medical Director of Acute Inpatient Dialysis.
+Dr. Nangia also serves on the RPA Education Committee and is the Co-Creator and Co-Course Director of National Nephrology Business Leadership program for Nephrology Fellows.
+He is also the co-Creator and co-Host of an FM radio show and podcast, “Doc Talk Live,” aimed at creating health awareness in the Dallas – Fort Worth area.
+Also, he is a joint venture partner with US Renal Care and FMC Dialysis Clinics and Medical Director of Acute Inpatient Dialysis for several hospitals.

 Dr. Nangia received his undergraduate degree in chemical engineering from the University of Minnesota followed by employment at ExxonMobil prior to entering medical school.
 He completed his internal medicine training at the Medical College of Wisconsin followed by a research fellowship at the University of California, San Diego in nephrology.
-He is currently enrolled in a physician leadership development program to become a Certified Physician Executive.
+He is a Certified Physician Executive and recently completed a Coaching Fellowship in pursuit of being a certified physician development coach.

 Dr. Nangia serves in significant roles with the following organizations, receiving reimbursement or compensation as listed: